dfci/cbioportal/docs/deployment/authorization-and-authentication/Authenticating-Users-via-SAML.md

 ## Why is SAML Relevant to cBioPortal?

 cBioPortal has no means of directly authenticating users.
 If you want to restrict access to your instance of cBioPortal, you therefore have to consider an external authentication service.
 SAML is one means of doing so, and your larger institution may already provide SAML support.
-For example, at Sloan Kettering and Dana-Farber, users of the internal cBioPortal instances login with their regular credentials via SAML.
+For example, at Memorial Sloan Kettering and Dana-Farber, users of the internal cBioPortal instances login with their regular credentials via SAML.
 This greatly simplifies user management.

 # Setting up an Identity Provider